aptos-labs/aptos-core/crates/aptos/homebrew/README.md

 ### Development

-After you've copied `aptos.rb` to your local homebrew formulas directory, you can modify it and use the commands below for testing.
+After you've copied `aptos.rb` to your local `homebrew` `formula` directory, you can modify it and use the commands below for testing.

 ```bash
 # On Mac M1, homebrew formulas are located locally at